Telewizja Polska: Democracy

+Since 1993, the legal status of the broadcaster has been defined by the Broadcasting Act, according to which Telewizja Polska is obliged to implement "a public mission ... by offering ... various programmemes and other services in the field of information, journalism, culture, entertainment, education and sport, characterised by pluralism, impartiality, balance and independence as well as innovation, high quality and integrity of the message."

+In 2018, Telewizja Polska started broadcasting, as one of the three largest television stations, in 4K quality under the name TVP 4K.
+On September 17, 2019, the TVP Wilno channel intended for Poles living in Lithuania began broadcasting.
+In March 2020, the decision to close educational institutions due to the COVID pandemic, Telewizja Polska initiated the "Szkoła z TVP" project in cooperation with the Ministry of National Education.
+On November 19, 2020, the TVP Dokument channel began broadcasting, on March 8, 2021 - TVP Kobieta, and in 2022 - TVP Nauka.

+2023 takeover

+On 19 December 2023, the Sejm passed a resolution on "restoring the legal order and the impartiality and integrity of the public media and the Polish Press Agency" with 244 votes in favour.
+There were 84 votes against and 16 abstentions.
+The same day, Minister of Culture Bartłomiej Sienkiewicz dismissed the authorities of public media.
+The following day saw the termination of TVP Info, TVP 3, and TVP World's programmeming, with the associated broadcasts being instead switched to those of other TVP stations.
+News programming that would normally air on TVP 1 (Teleexpress, Wiadomości) and TVP 2 (Panorama) was instead replaced by standby sequences of the stations' respective logos.

+On 21 December 2023, at 19:30, TVP broadcast its first evening news bulletin by the new team of journalists, under the title 19.30.

 International cooperation

 In 2012, TVP signed an agreement with the BBC, under which they will work together on film and television productions.

-The French-German TV liberal arts network ARTE cancelled a 15-year cooperation with TVP, when it learned in February 2009 that TVP's general director, Piotr Farfał, was a member of the League of Polish Families, which opposed Arte’s "philosophy based on intercultural exchange" and "the party that TVP's chairman is presently connected with does not share European values".
+The French-German TV liberal arts network ARTE cancelled a 15-year cooperation with TVP, when it learned in February 2009 that TVP's general director, Piotr Farfał, was a member of the League of Polish Families, which opposed Arte's "philosophy based on intercultural exchange" and "the party that TVP's chairman is presently connected with does not share European values".
 It was again cancelled in January 2016 after an amendment of the media law in Poland, which caused fears of a lack of pluralism and independence of TVP.

 Viewership

-In September 2020, TVP's "Wiadomości" was the most popular news program in Poland, with an average of 2.66 million viewers a day.
+In September 2020, TVP's "Wiadomości" was the most popular news programme in Poland, with an average of 2.66 million viewers a day.

-In February 2021, TVP's "Wiadomości" was second most popular news program in Poland, with an average of 2.41 million viewers a day.
+In February 2021, TVP's "Wiadomości" was second most popular news programme in Poland, with an average of 2.41 million viewers a day.